otrv4/otrv4/otrv4.md

     Establish Conversation with DAKE  <------------>  Establish Conversation with DAKE Exchange Data Messages            <------------>  Exchange Data Messages

-The initial step to request an OTR conversation is optional and will not always be present.

 ## Assumptions

 Both participants are online at the start of a conversation.